dnullsec/ansible-role-metasploit/README.md

 # ansible-role-metasploit
 AutoForHack

-Ansuble role to install and config Metasploit Framework
+Ansible role to install and config Metasploit Framework